microsoft/machnet/README.md

 The `examples` directory contains detailed scripts/instructions to launch VMs for Machnet.

-## 2. Get the Docker image with a pre-built Machnet
+## 2. Get the Docker image

+The docker image will contain both Machnet, and DPDK's dpdk-testpmd. dpdk-testpmd can be thought of as a cli version of DPDK, albeit a limited one, and allows for more extensive troubleshooting than machnet provides.

+## 2.1.
+With a pre-built Machnet

-You can either build the Docker image using the Dockerfile in this repo, or pull it from Github container registry.
+To use a pre-built image pull, it from Github container registry.
 Pulling from GHCR requires an auth token:

  1. Generate a Github personal access token for yourself (https://github.com/settings/tokens) with the read:packages scope. and store it in the `GITHUB_PAT` environment variable.
  2. At `https://github.com/settings/tokens`, follow the steps to "Configure SSO" for this token.